ShorePoint Health Punta Gorda: 1990-2024

 The hospital purchased Home Health Services in 1990.

 In 1994, Adventist Health System sold the hospital to Health Management Associates, which renamed it Charlotte Regional Medical Center.
-The pyschiatric facility was approved as a Baker Act facility by the Florida Department of Alcohol, Drug Abuse and Mental Health in 1998.
+The psychiatric facility was approved as a Baker Act facility by the Florida Department of Alcohol, Drug Abuse and Mental Health in 1998.

 In 1995, the hospital performed its first Rotablator coronary procedure.
 In 1996, a second cardiac catheterization laboratory opened.
 In 1997, a plethysmograph was purchased to help Charlotte Regional Medical Center better diagnose lung diseases.
 By 1998, the capacity at the hospital had increased to 208 beds.
 In 1999, plastic surgery was performed at Charlotte Regional Medical Center with lasers.

 In 2002, the hospital was the first to offer brachytherapy for prostate cancer in Southwest Florida.

 In early January 2006, Charlotte Regional Medical Center gave a $10,000 endowment to Edison Community College in remembrance of Leo Wotitzky.
 In June, the hospital opened its Stroke Care Center.

 On May 3, 2011, Charlotte Regional Medical Center became the first hospital in Charlotte County to use the da Vinci Surgical System.

 On June 27, 2013, Health Management Associates announced that Charlotte Regional Medical Center would be rebranding to Bayfront Health Punta Gorda.
 On July 30, it was announced that Community Health Systems would purchase Health Management Associates for $3.6 billion.
 On January 15, 2014, the hospital officially changed its name to Bayfront Health Punta Gorda.

 On January 27, Community Health Systems acquired Health Management Associates.

 On November 30, 2021, Bayfront Health Punta Gorda was rebranded as ShorePoint Health Punta Gorda.

-On November 22, 2024, AdventHealth signed a definitive agreement to purchase ShorePoint Health Punta Gorda and its assets from Community Health Systems; also in the purchase agreement was ShorePoint Health Port Charlotte, the total sale price for the properties was $265 million.
+On November 22, 2024, AdventHealth signed a definitive agreement to purchase ShorePoint Health Punta Gorda and its assets from Community Health Systems; also in the purchase agreement was ShorePoint Health Port Charlotte.
+The total sale price for the properties was $265 million.

 On March 1, 2025, ShorePoint Health became part of AdventHealth after being purchased for $260 million.